 - couldn’t find a lactation consultant after I left the hospital.

 - don’t even know how to pay for a lactation consultant’s services.

 - don’t want to leave the house if I don’t have to while recovering from a C-section.

-- must be the only woman ever not to grasp the concept of getting milk into a baby’s tummy
+- must be the only woman who ever struggled to get milk into a baby’s tummy

 Calling a breastfeeding hotline or a lactation consultant would have saved us weeks and of misery and tears.
 I’m not exaggerating here.
 Learning proper latch would have rocked my exhausted new world!

 Oh, and in case you’re wondering, none of the reasons above is a good reason to skip asking for help.
 Lactation consultants are incredibly reachable, and you don’t have to leave home to get assistance.
 If you’re struggling, then reaching out for lactation help is the kindest thing you can do for yourself and your baby.

 There’s a saying in the investing world that “scared money is dead money.”
 It means that if your investments must make $$ in order to pay next month’s water bill, the pressure will skew your judgment and you won’t be profitable.
 BUT if you know your needs are met, you’ll feel very little immediate pressure.
 You can work calmly toward your goal using knowledge instead of fear – and you will be profitable.